Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: The example of a Brownian Gyrator

-We consider these integrals (\ref{eq:Q-qs-polar}-\ref{eq:Q-diss-polar}) over a cycle that encircles a domain $\mathcal D$, over the boundary $\partial \mathcal D$ that is traced by the curve $\{\alpha(t) = (r(t),\theta(t))\mid t\in[0,t_f]\}$ with constant velocity.
-Then, the quasi-static heat and dissipation can be written as in \eqref{eq:QqsQdiss}, with
+We consider the integrals (\ref{eq:Q-qs-polar}-\ref{eq:Q-diss-polar}) over a cycle that encircles a domain $\mathcal D$, over the boundary $\partial \mathcal D$ that is traced by the curve $\{\alpha(t) = (r(t),\theta(t))\mid t\in[0,t_f]\}$ with constant velocity.
+Then, the quasi-static heat and dissipation can be written in terms of the parametrization as in \eqref{eq:QqsQdiss}, with

-where $f$ has been obtained through Stokes' theorem.
+where $f$ has been obtained through Stokes' theorem (see \cite{EnergyHarvestingAnisotropic2021} for the detailed computation).
 Similarly, the work output and efficiency are given by \eqref{eq:defefficiency}, and the problem of maximizing work output is related to the isoperimetric problem \ref{problem2}.

 Figure \ref{fig:A-lsq} shows the relationship between $\mathcal A^*_f$ and the operating points at which both the maximum work output $W^*$ and the maximum work output for a fixed efficiency $W^*|_\eta$ are obtained.
 Indeed, in this setting, the existence of these points can be ensured \cite{EnergyHarvestingAnisotropic2021}.
-On the other hand, Figure~\ref{fig:max-work-amir} displays several solutions to the isoperimetric problem that have been obtained numerically using the first-order optimality condition.
+On the other hand, Figure~\ref{fig:max-work-amir} displays several solutions to the isoperimetric problem that have been obtained numerically using the first-order optimality condition~\eqref{FONC}.
 It is observed that as $\mu$ becomes small, and thus, the corresponding penalty on the length decreases, the area that the optimal cycle encircles increases.
 In contrast, as $\mu$ becomes large, the optimal cycle shrinks to the point, beyond which (i.e., for larger $\mu$) it is impossible to extract positive work, which points to an isoperimetric inequality.

 Indeed, even if in this case the Gaussian curvature of the Riemannian manifold $\mathcal M$ \cite[page 23]{morgan1998riemannian},\cite[page 400]{Gray2006diffgeom}, $\nonumber G(r,\theta)=1/\cosh^3(r), $ is nonnegative, we can still use this framework to bound efficiency using the following isoperimetric inequality for manifolds with rotationally symmetric metric \cite[Page 113]{morgan1998riemannian}: